Blood Under Ice: A King Philip's War Game IC

 The Androscoggin Ultimatum

 Of all the areas the British colonized in New England, none was so rugged or sparsely populated as the coast of Maine.
 Large-scale agriculture was entirely impossible there.
-Instead, most settlers relied on fishing to make ends meet.
-Coastal swamps provided space to raise fodder for cattle and potentially to support one's family but not much else, and the forests were still too hostile and foreboding for the settlers to exploit for lumber.
-Of the approximately 40,000-45,000 settlers living in New England in 1675, less than 4,000 lived in Maine.
+Instead, most settlers relied on catching, butchering, smoking, and salting fish to make ends meet.
+Coastal swamps provided space to raise fodder for cattle but not much else, and the forests were still too hostile and foreboding for the settlers to exploit for lumber.
+Of the approximately 40,000-45,000 settlers in New England in 1675, less than 4,000 lived in Maine.
 Its distance from Boston and the theocratic tendencies of the Puritans also inspired a unique culture in its people.
-The Puritans perceived them as highly anti-religious, and compared to their society, there's certainly some truth in that claim.
-From the 1630s onward, almost all the towns of Maine were repeatedly brought before the York County Court by the colony for not providing religious education for their young or hiring ministers for themselves.
+The Puritans perceived the settlers of Maine as highly anti-religious and uncivilized.
+From the 1630s onward, almost all the towns of Maine were brought before the York County Court repeatedly by the colony for not providing a religious education for their youth or hiring ministers for their communities.
 Furthermore, the settlers did not possess any interest in converting their Native American neighbors.
-Of the 14 Praying Indian towns in New England in 1675, 0 were in Maine.
+Of the 14 Praying Indian towns in New England, 0 were in Maine.

-Therefore, tensions were already high when news of Metacom's raid on Plymouth reached York (Maine's district capital) on July 11.
-Once it did, the settlers convened a meeting to decide on a course of action.
+Therefore, tensions were already high when news of Metacom's raid on Plymouth reached Maine's regional capital, York, on July 11.
+Once it did, the most prominent local settlers convened to decide on a course of action.
 Earlier in 1675, the General Court had appointed a new committee to organize the militiamen of Maine and put it under the control of a Major named Richard Waldron.
-Waldron earned his rank because of his position as a well-off merchant and land speculator and possessed a well-earned reputation for lying and cheating in deals with the Native Americans.
-Under his leadership, the men of Maine sat and debated together, deciding that the best way to secure their safety was to disarm the Abenaki around them.
+Waldron earned his rank because of his position as a well-off merchant and land speculator and possessed a well-earned reputation for lying and cheating in deals with the Abenaki.
+Under his leadership, the men of Maine decided that the best way to secure their safety was to disarm their Native neighbors completely.

 Last edited: